sdopoku/training_resources/pre-training/README.md

 ### Questions
 + Why is a training being requested?
-+ What need is the training trying to solve?
++ What need is the training trying to meet?
 + Have similar trainings taken place in the past?
 If so, what format did they take?
 Is there a documentation of the process?
 + Who are the target audience for this training?
 + What are the (immediate, medium-term and long-term) objectives of the training?